 Along with the already mentioned Goloseevsky National Park, there is another important monument of cultural heritage - Kitaev.
 In fact, it should have had the status of national significance: Trypillian ceramics, dwellings from the times of Kievan Rus with clay ovens, etc. were discovered here.
 The struggle to preserve this monument has been going on for almost 20 years, because deputies of the Kyiv City Council planned the next high-rise buildings and shopping center here.

 There are problems not only with land plots, but also with buildings that are already under protection.
 For example, in Kyiv there is a Museum of Eminent Figures.
 Of course, they will not touch it, but the protection zone of this monument is not included in the reference plan.
-And now the developer has received permission to build his building nearby, and this threatens the existence of the museum - the structure is ancient, there is a threat of groundwater flooding and the walls may not hold up.
+And so the developer received permission to build his building nearby, and this threatens the existence of the museum - the structure is ancient, there is a threat of groundwater flooding and the walls may not hold up.

 If we are talking about land that is valuable not only for the people of Kiev, but also for the entire state, then such as the streets of Kievan Rus on Pochtovaya will simply be land of communal property.
 And therefore developers will be able to relatively easily obtain it for development.
 This is how the GZK will “cut up” areas with archaeological objects as ordinary lands.